-Undergraduates enrolled in the Contemplative Studies minor may earn the Mindfulness Facilitation certificate upon completion of all minor requirements with a minimum cumulative GPA of 3.0.
+Undergraduates enrolled in the Contemplative Studies minor may also be awarded the Mindfulness Facilitation certificate upon completion of all minor requirements with a minimum cumulative GPA of 3.0.

-Non-degree students enrolled in the Mindfulness Facilitation Certificate program
+Non-degree students enrolled in the Mindfulness Facilitation Certificate

-Students complete 21 units as indicated.
-A cumulative curriculum GPA of 3.0 is required.
-Transfer credit is not applicable to certificate enrollments.
+Students complete 21 units as indicated with a cumulative GPA of 3.0.
+Transfer credit cannot be applied to certificate enrollments.

-University of the West 2020-2021 Liberal Arts 197
+University of the West 2021-2022 Liberal Arts | 209